opendaylight/aaa/README.md

 NOTE:  "aaa:resource" value starts with "/restconf".
 Unlike the RolesAuthorizationFilter ("roles" in shiro.ini) which is relative to the ServletContext, The MDSALDyanmicAuthorizationFilter is relative to the Servlet Root (i.e., "/").
 This is superior, as it is more specific and does not allow for ambiguity.

-2) shiro.ini urls section Authorization roles filter (i.e., "RolesAuthorizationFilter").
+2) aaa-app-config clustered application configuration "urls" section Authorization roles filter (i.e., "RolesAuthorizationFilter").
 [DEPRECATED]

 Authorization is implemented via the aaa-shiro modules.
 RolesAuthorizationFilter (roles filter) is limited purely to RESTCONF (HTTP) and does not focus on MD-SAL.